 What looked like an easy way to raise money and support industry has proven to be a shocking failure.

 “The oversize businesses that governments bought, created inefficient jobs and offered poor fiscal returns.
 But it was those returns that were ultimately supposed to cover the bond payments,” says Hoffstadter.

 In January, GMChryslerFord, an auto making behemoth, revealed that vehicle sales for the previous 12 months had been 53% below target.
-A company that employs 80% of auto-workers in the US sells only 22% of the vehicles that Americans buy.
+A company that employs 80% of auto workers in the US sells only 22% of the vehicles that Americans buy.

 Bond traders reacted immediately, selling treasury bonds.
 As audits in other parts of the world revealed similar waste, carnage followed.

-On Friday, Treasury Secretary, Timothy Geithner, begged Congress to authorize the sale of US$ 5 trillion in shares that the state owns in order to bail out the bonds.
+On Friday, Treasury Secretary, Timothy Geithner, begged Congress to authorize the sale of US$ 5 trillion in shares that the government owns in order to bail out the bonds.
 He was rejected.
 On Wall Street, the markets continue their fall.